-With 25 years as a practicing attorney, Mitchell Schley formed the Law Offices of Mitchell Schley, LLC, a New York and New Jersey law firm specializing in the representation of employees and employers in all aspects of labor and employment law, including litigation in the federal and state courts and in arbitration.
+With 25 years as a practicing attorney, Mitchell Schley formed the Law Offices of Mitchell Schley, LLC, a New York and New Jersey law firm specializing in the representation of employees in all aspects of labor and employment law, including litigation in the federal and state courts and in arbitration.

 Mr. Schley brings an extensive and multifaceted background to his practice which offers multiple advantages to clients who seek his representation and counsel.
 Mr. Schley received his bachelor’s degree from Cornell University, School of Industrial and Labor Relations, and law degree from Rutgers University, and became a member of the bars of New Jersey, New York and Pennsylvania.

 Following law school, Mr. Schley joined the staff of the National Labor Relations Board, where he prosecuted cases on behalf of the federal government in federal and administrative court.
 During this 6 year period, Mr. Schley won nearly every trial he handled against corporations and unions for violations of workers’ rights and federal labor law.
 A particular noteworthy case Mr. Schley tried resulted in a judgment against an aerospace manufacturer for $10 million on behalf of 200 unlawfully fired workers, one of the largest recoveries in the history of the NLRB.
 As a result of Mr. Schley’s success as a trial lawyer, he was promoted to the position of Supervisory Attorney and supervised and led a team of agency trial lawyers and investigators.